-Gasteria are often grouped with Haworthia because the plants have similar cultural requirements.
-Both are attractive, small succulents that can tolerate somewhat more shade than many succulents, which makes them more suitable as houseplants.
-Gasteria are susceptible to fungal infections, which usually appear as black spots on the leaves.
-These are the result of too much humidity or water on the leaves, but they should not spread too quickly.
-Gasteria have a natural defense mechanism against such fungal attacks and attack the invading organism and seal off the wounded spot.
+Gasterias are often grouped with Haworthia because the plants have similar cultural requirements.
+Both are attractive, small succulents that can tolerate more shade than many succulents, making them more suitable as houseplants.
+However, Gasterias are susceptible to fungal infections, usually appearing as black spots on the leaves.
+These result from too much humidity or water on the leaves, but they should not spread too quickly.
+Gasterias have a natural defense mechanism against such fungal attacks and attack the invading organism and seal off the wounded spot.
 In general, any place where Haworthia and Aloe thrive will be hospitable to a Gasteria.

-Gasteria can be propagated at repotting time using offsets from the mother plant or from leaf cuttings, depending on the species… – See more at: How to Grow and Care for Gasteria
+Gasteria can be propagated at repotting time using offsets from the mother plant or leaf cuttings, depending on the species.

-- Back to genus x Gasterhaworthia
+- Back to nothogenus ×Gasterhaworthia

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.